-

 In the endpoint link row, click X (Delete).

-A private endpoint is accessible from inside the same private space or through the VPN or transit gateway connection for the private space.
-You cannot make changes to the path or domain for a private endpoint.
+An internal endpoint is accessible from inside the same private space or through the VPN or transit gateway connection for the private space.
+You cannot make changes to the path or domain for an internal endpoint.

-To view or copy the URL for the private endpoint:
+To view or copy the URL for the internal endpoint:

 -